lmorg/murex/docs/commands/runtime.md

 * `--open-agents`
     Lists all registered `open` handlers
 * `--pipes`
-    Lists builtin pipes compiled into _murex_.
+    Lists builtin pipes compiled into Murex.
 These can be then be defined as named-pipes
 * `--privates`
-    Lists all _murex_ private functions
+    Lists all Murex private functions
 * `--readarray`
     Lists all builtin data-types which support ReadArray()
 * `--readarraywithtype`